-- 1. A Fumigation Management Plan must be written for all fumigations prior to actual treatment and must be devised for application, aeration and disposal of the fumigant so as to keep to a minimum any exposures to hydrogen phosphide (refer to Section 11, FUMIGATION MANAGEMENT PLAN). - 2.
+- 1. A Fumigation Management Plan must be written for all fumigations prior to actual treatment and must be devised for application, aeration and disposal of the fumigant so as to keep to a minimum any exposures to hydrogen phosphide (refer to Section 10, FUMIGATION MANAGEMENT PLAN). - 2.
 A fumigation zone must be established for all fumigated sites (with the exception of ships and railcars that are in motion) as per the instructions outlined under Section 7, FUMIGATION ZONE REQUIREMENTS. - 3.
 Entry by unprotected workers into the fumigated site is only permitted after the fumigated site has been aerated and the hydrogen phosphide level is at or below 0.1 ppm in the fumigated site and the fumigation zone.
 For all fumigations, appropriate respiratory protection must be worn if entry into the fumigated site is required at any point from the beginning of application until the fumigated site has been aerated and the hydrogen phosphide level is at or below 0.1 ppm in the fumigated site and the fumigation zone.
 Refer to the RESPIRATORY PROTECTION and the APPLICATOR AND WORKER EXPOSURE sections.
-If entry into the fumigated site has been aerated and the hydrogen phosphide level is at or below 0.1 ppm in the fumigated site has been aerated and the hydrogen phosphide level is at or below 0.1 ppm in the fumigated site has been aerated and the hydrogen phosphide level is at or below 0.1 ppm in the fumigated site has been aerated and the hydrogen phosphide level is at or below 0.1 ppm in the fumigated site has been aerated and the hydrogen phosphide level is at or below 0.1 ppm in the fumigated site has been aerated and the hydrogen phosphide level is at or below 0.1 ppm in the fumigated site and the fumigation zone, appropriate respiratory protection, OR a personal hydrogen phosphide monitor with a limit of detection of 0.01 ppm and an alarm set at 0.1 ppm must be worn.
+If entry into the fumigated site has been aerated and the hydrogen phosphide level is at or below 0.1 ppm in the fumigated site has been aerated and the hydrogen phosphide level is at or below 0.1 ppm in the fumigation zone is required at any point from the beginning of application until the fumigated site has been aerated and the hydrogen phosphide level is at or below 0.1 ppm in the fumigation zone is required at any point from the beginning of application until the fumigated site has been aerated and the hydrogen phosphide level is at or below 0.1 ppm in the fumigated site and the fumigation zone, appropriate respiratory protection, OR a personal hydrogen phosphide monitor with a limit of detection of 0.01 ppm and an alarm set at 0.1 ppm must be worn.